Martinsbl/ble-workshop/README.md

     ```c
         #define DEVICE_NAME "Unique name"  /**< Name of device.
 Will be included in the advertising data. */
     ```
-    After recompiling and reprogramming your project your device should appear with your new name in the list.
+    After recompiling and reprogramming the project, your device should appear with its new name in the list.

 # Experiment with the logger module
-Most of the examples in the SDK utilizes the [Logger Module](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/lib_nrf_log.html?cp=4_0_0_3_26) to print error, debug, and information messages to either a UART terminal (like PuTTy) or Segger's own [Real Time Transfer](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) (RTT).
-The logger module is quite versatile and customizable.
-Let us try out a few basic things.
+Most of the examples in the SDK utilize the [Logger Module](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/lib_nrf_log.html?cp=4_0_0_3_26) to print error, debug, and information messages to either a UART terminal (like PuTTy) or Segger's own [Real Time Transfer](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) (RTT).
+The logger module is quite versatile and customizable so let us try out a few basic things.
-1. Open the file called sdk_config.h.
-This is a file used to configure a wide range of parameters in the drivers and libraries included in the SDK.
+1. Open the file called _sdk_config.h._ This file is used to configure a wide range of parameters in the drivers and libraries included in the SDK.
 You can read more about how the file can be used [here](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v15.0.0/sdk_config.html?cp=4_0_0_1_7).
-1. Make sure that the Logger Module is enabled by searching for ``NRF_LOG_ENABLED`` in sdk_config.h and make sure it is defined as 1.
+1. Make sure that the Logger Module is enabled by searching for ``NRF_LOG_ENABLED`` in _sdk_config.h_ and make sure it is defined as 1.

     ````c
         #define NRF_LOG_ENABLED 1
     ````
-1. Next, make sure UART is selected as backend for the Logger Module by setting `NRF_LOG_BACKEND_UART_ENABLED` to 1.
+1. Next, make sure that UART is selected as backend for the Logger Module by setting `NRF_LOG_BACKEND_UART_ENABLED` to 1.
 Recompile your code and reprogram your kit.

 1. Open up a serial terminal (e.g. PuTTy) and connect to your DK's COM port (default baud rate is 115200).
-You should see something like this (you might need to reset the application by pressing the BOOT/RESET button on the kit).
+You should see something like this

     ![Serial logging](./images/putty.png)

+    If you don't see any messages you might need to reset the application by pressing the BOOT/RESET button on the kit.

-1. Now set build configuration to 'Debug'.
-This will provide more useful information to be printed out to serial terminals, and makes it easier to step through code with a debugger.
+1. Set the build configuration to 'Debug'.
+This will provide more useful information to be printed out to serial terminals, and it also makes it easier to step through your code with a debugger.

     ![Debug Build Configuration](./images/debug_build_config.png)

 1. Recompile your project and notice how this signifficantly increases the code size.

 1. The Logger Module allows you to print messages of different severity.
-Try to add these three code lines:
+Try to add these three lines of code:
     ````c
         ....
         peer_manager_init();